Difference Between Naan and Kulcha

 Naan is believed to be originated from ancient Egyptian civilization, Mesopotamia and south Asia.
 In Western countries, the available varieties are taken from south Asia.

-Naan is a Persian word taken from Iran which means any type of bread.
-The term Naan appeared in the English language in 1803, written by William Tooke’s travelogue.
+Naan is a Persian word taken from Iran, meaning any bread.
+The term Naan appeared in English in 1803, written in William Tooke’s travelogue.

 Naan has an Iranian origin, and it is believed that while cooking it on hot pebbles in ancient Persian civilization, this word has been originated.